timmek123/timmek123/README.md

 ### Hi there 👋

+Long story short: Cloud native Azure Architect from Germany with a ❤️ for Coding who also loves Psychology & is always self developing.

 <!--
 **timmek123/timmek123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.